 If Srxlev ≤ SnonIntraSearchP then the UE shall search for and measure inter-frequency layers in preparation for possible reselection.

-The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS36.304 within Pcarrier * Tdetect,NB_Inter_NC, and able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS36.304 within Nfreq_NB-IoT * Tdetect,NB_Inter_NC if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving NB-IoT cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least 5dB for reselections.An inter-frequency cell is considered to be detectable according to NRSRP, NRSRP Ês/Iot, NB-IoT_SCH_RP and SCH Ês/Iot defined in Annex B.1.5 for a corresponding Band.
+The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS36.304 within Pcarrier * Tdetect,NB_Inter_NC, if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving NB-IoT cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least Y dB, where Pcarrier is the number of inter-frequency carriers for which carrier frequency information was provided by the serving NB-IoT cell and ‘Y’ is specified by Table 4.6.2.6-3 (when Q1 -6 dB).
+An inter-frequency cell is considered to be detectable according to NRSRP, NRSRP Ês/Iot, NSCH_RP and NSCH Ês/Iot defined in Annex B.1.5 for a corresponding Band.

 The UE shall filter NRSRP measurements of each measured inter-frequency cell using at least [2] measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by at least Tmeasure, Inter_NB-IoT_NC/2.